Posts Tagged ‘Garden’

 Another group of miniature and unusual succulents, Fenestraria belong to extremely dry regions of South Africa where they rely on rainfall for survival and hide themselves in sand for protection against harsh climate.
 They are excellent choice for a miniature succulent garden and form a soft, green mat of succulent leaves.
 This unusual plant bears white and yellow flowers in winter.
 Fenestraria is also known as Baby Toes plants.

-Fenestraria Rhopalophylla, Baby Toes
+Miniature Succulent, Fenestraria Rhopalophylla, Baby Toes,

 Fenestraria Rhopalophylla (Baby Toes), Image from wikipedia.org